 Interest income, adjusted for amortization of premiums, amendment fees and acquisition costs and the accretion of discounts, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 90 days or more past due, or if our qualitative assessment indicates that the debtor is unable to service its debt or other obligations, we will place the loan on non-accrual status and cease recognizing interest income on that loan until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 However, we remain contractually entitled to this interest.
 Interest payments received on non-accrual loans may be recognized as income or applied to the cost basis, depending upon management's judgment.
 Generally, non-accrual loans are restored to accrual status when past-due principal and interest are paid, and, in management's judgment, are likely to remain current, or due to a restructuring, the interest income is deemed to be collectible.
-As of March 31, 2015, our loans to Tread were on non-accrual status, with an aggregate debt cost basis of \$11.7 million, or 3.1% of the cost basis of all debt investments in our portfolio, and an aggregate fair value of \$1.8 million, or 0.5% of the fair value of all debt investments in our portfolio.
-As of March 31, 2014, our loans to Tread were on non-accrual status, with an aggregate fair value of \$1.8 million, or 0.5% of the fair value of all debt investments in our portfolio.
-As of March 31, 2014, our loans to Tread were on non-accrual status, with an aggregate fair value of \$1.8 million, or 0.5% of the fair value of all debt investments in our portfolio.
-As of March 31, 2014, our loans to Tread were on non-accrual status, with an aggregate debt cost basis of \$11.7 million, or 4.2% of the cost basis of all debt investments in our portfolio, and an aggregate fair value of \$0.
+As of March 31, 2016, our loans to Tread were on non-accrual status, with an aggregate debt cost basis of \$1.4 million, or 0.4% of the cost basis of all debt investments in our portfolio.
+As of March 31, 2015, our loans to Tread were on non-accrual status, with an aggregate debt cost basis of \$11.7 million, or 3.1% of the cost basis of all debt investments in our portfolio, and an aggregate fair value of all debt investments in our portfolio.

 PIK interest, computed at the contractual rate specified in the loan agreement, is added to the principal balance of the loan and recorded as interest income.
 To maintain our status as a RIC, this non-cash source of income must be included in our calculation of distributable income for purposes of complying with our distribution requirements, even though we have not yet collected the cash.
-During the years ended March 31, 2015 and 2014, we recorded PIK income of \$0.1 million.
-We did not hold any loans in our portfolio that contained a PIK provision during the year ended March 31, 2013.
+We did not hold any loans in our portfolio that contained a PIK provision as of March 31, 2016 and 2015.
+During the year ended March 31, 2016, we did not record any PIK income, nor did we collect any PIK interest in cash.
+During each of the years ended March 31, 2015 and 2014, we recorded PIK income of \$0.1 million and collected PIK interest in cash of \$0.2 million and \$0 million, respectively.